throwaway96/dejavuln-autoroot/README.md

 restarting `appinstalld` does not reliably make it detect the existence of `devmode_enabled`.

-Some people have had trouble getting the script to execute at all on webOS 3.9.2.
-I haven't had a chance to look into this yet.

 ## Support

 You can find more information at [webosbrew.org](https://www.webosbrew.org/).